MapsPeople/docs/collections/_web/v3/guides/search_and_filtering.md

 }
 ```

+Two things happen here.
 First, we clear the previous results.
-Next check if any locations were returned.
-If so loop through them and add them to the result list.
+Next, we check if any locations were returned.
+If so, we loop through them and add them to the result list.

-If there are no locations returned we show a message to the user stating "No results matched the query.".
-Lastly, we pass the locations on to the next handler - `filterMap`
+If there are no locations returned, we show a message to the user stating "No results matched the query.".
+Otherwise, we pass the locations on to the next handler called `filterMap`

 ```javascript
 function filterMap(locations) {